JeffJerseyCow/jeffjerseycow.github.io/_posts/2018-12-18-what-are-the-got-and-plt.md

 ![ELF Header]({{ '/assets/images/elf_header.png' | relative_url }}){: .center-image }

 The entry point address for test000 is listed as an offset from a base.
-On disk this base is the beginning of the file and in memory its whatever address the operating system loaded the process at.
-The diagrams below visualises this concept as it's crucial in understanding the following sections.
+On disk this base is the beginning of the file and in memory its whatever address the operating system loaded the process at --- the diagrams below visualise these concepts.

 ![ELF Entry Point File]({{ '/assets/images/elf_entry_file_offset.png' | relative_url }}){: .center-image }